 In deferred tax recognition, the management assesses whether the realization of future tax benefits is sufficiently probable to support the recognition.
 Deferred tax assets are recognized for all deductible temporary differences to the extent that it is probable that future taxable profits will be available for utilization of these differences.
 We assessed the appropriateness of the group's method and management's judgement and estimates in the impairment calculations for Property, Plant and Equipment.

 Our audit work also included testing the operating effectiveness of controls in place to ensure the existence and appropriate valuation of Property, Plant and Equipment.
-Such controls include e.g. the authorization of additions, disposals and registers to the accounting records.
+Such controls include e.g. the authorization of additions, disposals and scrapings, and the reconciliation of fixed assets registers to the accounting records.